 Thyroid disease is becoming a major health issue in the U.S. Did you know that 20 million Americans have been diagnosed with some form of thyroid disease?
 14 million of those have been diagnosed with Hashimoto’s disease.
 When I first read these stats, I was shocked.
 We need to raise awareness and help others get to the root of their health issues so we can turn this trend around!
+Today, I’ve got a list of 50 tips and resources to help you to reverse thyroid disease.

 January is Thyroid Awareness Month, so I wanted to write a post today to help point you, your friends and family members in the right direction.
 These are many of the steps and resources I used to help me while I worked to reverse Hashimoto’s disease.
 If the list is overwhelming, think about finding just one change or resource each week.
 After about 6 months, you’ll have made a wealth of changes and will hopefully be on your way to better health.